vb-pogribnyi/OpenCircle/Open Circle.md

                                 )
 ```

-The same procedure will be repeated for the second model, and we'll move on to analyzing the trained weights.
+I won't run the training again, yet.
+First we need to take a look at the trained filters, because we may need to update the training process.

 ### 4.3 Convolution filters

 Now that we know that our models are working, let's find out how do they work.
+We start with the convolutions.
+And since the convolutions are composed of filters, we may show the image after each filter is applied.
+So for example if we have a convolution layer with 4 filters an one channel input image, we want to see 4 images: each of the filters applied to the image.
+If we have 2 channels input - we will get 8 images: each of the filters applied to each of the layers of the image.

-We will start with the initial layers, which are convolutions.
-To analyze their work we will write a script that shows every filter and the model output after each convolution layer.
-Apart from a plotting tool, we will need to make changes to the models script.
-First, we have to enable intermediate output, if we want to see it.
-Second, our load_from_file() function we used earlier for evaluation, will be needed here as well, so I will move it to the models file.
+We'll need a plotting tool for that, obviously.
+But apart from that, we will need to make changes to the models script, to enable intermediate output (output of the first layer, for example).
+Second, some code organization.
+Our load_from_file() function we used earlier for evaluation, will be needed here as well, so I will move it to the models file.

 To enable the model's intermediate output, we will add a new parameter to its forward() function.
 Then inside the function, we check the parameter for early output: